Philippe Gigantès: Canadian Senator

 In 1980 he ran for MP in the Canadian riding of Broadview-Greenwood, but was defeated by Bob Rae.
 In 1984 while working as an editorialist at the Montreal Gazette he was appointed to the Senate of Canada by Pierre Trudeau, for whom he had worked between 1978 and 1980 as a researcher then head of the Liberal Caucus Research Office.
 He served in the Senate until his 75th birthday in 1998.

 While in the Senate he served on many committees but was particularly proud of his work as chair of an adhoc committee on the future of work.
 His report of this work was published by Parliament under the title Only Work Works and in French under the title "Il n'y a que le Travail qui Vaille.

 Electoral record

 Author

 He was the author of 15 books including I Should Have Died, Is the Free Trade Deal Really for You?
 (1988) and Power and Greed: A Short History of the World (2002).

 In his book Nice Work: The Continuing Scandal of Canada's Senate, journalist and author Claire Hoy wrote that Gigantes, during a filibuster in the Senate, read one of his books into the record; another senator suggested that he did this to get the work translated into French for free by parliamentary staff responsible for Hansard.

 Death

-Gigantès died on December 9, 2004 of prostate cancer in Montreal.
-He left behind his wife Sylvie, three daughters Eleni, Claire and Eve Marie, two grandsons and a granddaughter.
+Gigantès died on December 9, 2004, of prostate cancer in Montreal.
+He left behind his wife Susan, his first wife Molly, three daughters Eleni, Claire and Eve Marie, two grandsons and a granddaughter.
+He was predeceased by his second wife Sylvie.
 His ashes were scattered in the waters of the Mediterranean Sea near Kefalonia, Greece.